Skip to content

 How Can Christmas Be Cancelled?

 However, those of us in the UK will remember how different Christmas looked last year.
-Our festive plans were cancelled under last-minute national lockdown restrictions, and many of the things we often think make Christmas ‘Christmas’ - a trip to the pantomime, a big Christmas dinner with extended family and friends or Christmas Eve watchnight services and Christmas mornings services at the local church - were no longer on the table.
+Our festive plans were cancelled under last-minute national lockdown restrictions, and many of the things we often think make Christmas ‘Christmas’ - a trip to the pantomime, a big Christmas dinner with extended family and friends, or Christmas Eve watch night services and Christmas morning services at the local church - were no longer on the table.

 Christmas Candles - The Digital Church Platform